 In a nutshell, the difference in terms of playability e.g. if you have your action adjusted to an ideal height, or your intonation problems corrected, or your guitar more reliably remains in tune, can be the difference between a guitar that spends most of its time leaning against a wall and one that is being played regularly.

 Guitar setups address three key areas.
 Tuning stability and intonation, playability e.g. string height, fret polishing, and tone.

-If you think about the physics of your acoustic guitar, and the tension placed on the neck, the neck joint, the bridge, and the soundboard.
-Not to mention the mechanics of playing the guitar and how the wear and tear involved impacts on components such as fret wires it’s little wonder our guitars occasionally need adjustments made to keep them in tip-top shape.
+If you consider the physics of your acoustic guitar, and the tension placed on the neck, the neck joint, the bridge, and the soundboard.
+Not to mention the mechanics of playing the guitar and how the wear and tear involved impacts components such as fret wires it’s little wonder our guitars occasionally need adjustments to keep them in tip-top shape.

 Setups are really about removing obstacles the instrument might present you in terms of playability, tuning, and tone.

 The most common areas addressed include: